manuelbomi/Enterprise-Scale-IoT-IIoT-Device-Management-Data-Analytics-Pipeline-for-10k-plus-Edge-Devices/README.md

 #### To be able to onboard thousands of different enetrprise IoT/IIoT devices
-* Start the project from here:
+* Start the project from here: https://github.com/manuelbomi/Enterprise-Scale-IoT-Device-Management-Data-Ingestion-Using-AWS-Services-for-thousands-IoT-Devices

-*Once data from IoT devices is being ingested into Amazon S3, organizing it smartly is the key to enabling:
+*After finishing the inital phase of the project, and once data from IoT/IIoT devices is being ingested into Amazon S3, organizing it smartly is the key to enabling:

+      * querying

+      * dashboarding and

+      * ML pipelines designs: